WordPress/gutenberg/packages/scripts/README.md

 This is how you execute those scripts using the presented setup:

--   `npm run lint:pkg-json` - lints `package.json` file in the entire project’s directories.
+-   `pnpm lint:pkg-json` - lints `package.json` file in the entire project’s directories.
--   `npm run lint:pkg-json:src` - lints `package.json` file in the project’s `src` subfolder’s directories.
+-   `pnpm lint:pkg-json:src` - lints `package.json` file in the project’s `src` subfolder’s directories.

-When you run commands similar to the `npm run lint:pkg-json:src` example above, you can provide one or multiple directories to scan as well.
+When you run commands similar to the `pnpm lint:pkg-json:src` example above, you can provide one or multiple directories to scan as well.
 See [more examples](https://github.com/tclindner/npm-package-json-lint/blob/HEAD/README.md#examples).

 By default, files located in `build`, `node_modules`, and `vendor` folders are ignored.